Azure/azure-powershell/src/Sql/Sql/help/Complete-AzSqlInstanceDatabaseCopy.md

 ```

 ### -InstanceName
-The name of the instance.
+Name of the source instance.

 ```yaml
 Type: System.String